uchen-ml/uchenml.tech/src/content/post/cpp-stack.md

 [GitHub](https://github.com/google/benchmark)

-Makes writting benchmarks very addictive.
-I have to cleanup benchmarks all the time.
-Benchmarks are essential when trying to be performance-conscious.
-Modern CPUs and compilers are very complex and reasoning about performance is not always straightforward.
+Writing benchmarks can be a fun and enlightening process, though it's easy to get caught up in the quest for better numbers.
+Despite this, benchmarks are crucial for performance-conscious development.
+Modern CPUs and compilers are highly complex, making performance reasoning anything but straightforward.

 ## Linters